adacic/mcpserver/README.md

 # mcpserver

-add claude desktop config into the claude appdata
+add claude_desktop_config.json into the claude appdata